 Supported Varying Exceptionalities (SVE)

 This program is designed for students who have moderate to severe impairments in development of cognitive, language, motor, and independent functioning.
 Students identified as SVE require extensive support in daily activities.
 Classroom activities emphasize independent functioning and staff provides direct guidance and assistance as needed to teach toileting, grooming, and hygiene skills.
 Focus is on the development of functional communication and basic concepts.

 This program serves students who are identified as needing supports to address pervasive delays in communication, social, behavioral, and functional self-care skills.
-The classes address the students' needs for structure and routine and there is an emphasis on visual support, schedules, and routine.
+The program address the students' sensory needs with emphasis on various sensory stimuli and also for structure and routine.
+There is an emphasis on visual supports, schedules, and routines.
 Focus is on direct teaching of social interactions, imitation of role models, and guided practice.

 These programs are located at Nina Harris Exceptional Center and Paul B. Stephens Exceptional Center.
 These programs serve students who are identified as exhibiting moderate to severe/profound delays.
 Many students in these programs exhibit severe neurological and/or medical difficulties and often require the support of a nursing staff.
 Emphasis is on the development of functional life skills.

 This program serves children whose hearing impairment is so severe that they have difficulty learning speech and language through normal channels.
 The curriculum is designed to develop language and communication through total communication (spoken and sign language).

 In addition, this program serves hearing impaired children who have enough residual hearing to benefit from a curriculum designed to develop language and communication through oral/aural communication (spoken).